kubernetes/community/contributors/design-proposals/expansion.md

 #### Expanding expanded variables

-It should be possible to reference an variable which is itself the result of an expansion, if the referenced variable is declared in the container's environment prior to the one referencing it.
+It should be possible to reference a variable which is itself the result of an expansion, if the referenced variable is declared in the container's environment prior to the one referencing it.
 Put another way -- a container's environment is expanded in order, and expanded variables are available to subsequent